roblesch/roblesch.github.io/_posts/2024-04-29-bevy-boids.md

 ## The End

-We finally made it!
 What started as a quick recap for a quicker proejct ended up as a week-long ramble.
 I'm loving Rust and plan to work with it as my bandwidth allows.
 As always, I'll post any new developments here as they happen.
 Thanks for reading!